ApeachM/ApeachM/README.md

 ### Hi there 👋

-I’m currently working on developing a 3D-IC placer.
+I’m currently working on developing a 3D-IC placer for OpenROAD project.

-This is set to a private one, but if you have any interest in that, please get in touch with me by email.

 <!--
 **ApeachM/ApeachM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.